awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-auditing.md

 # Auditing and logging Change Manager activity<a name="change-manager-auditing"></a>

-You can audit AWS Systems Manager Change Manager \(Change Manager\) activity by using Amazon CloudWatch and AWS CloudTrail alarms\.
+You can audit activity in Change Manager, a capability of AWS Systems Manager, by using Amazon CloudWatch and AWS CloudTrail alarms\.

 For more information about auditing and logging options for Systems Manager, see [Monitoring AWS Systems Manager](monitoring.md)\.